 Ideation in Design Thinking

 When people often ask what is ideation, they expect to gain a perspective to find design solutions.
 That’s why, during the dream phase, the design team looks and seeks every angle.
 In the beginning, the team must define the precise issue to address.
 Ideation, or Dream, is the third step in the Design Thinking process – after Discover (gaining insights from research) and Define (finding patterns to create a meaningful problem statement).
 Therefore, the team must clearly define the issue(s) to tackle – a focused problem statement to guide everyone.
 Asking the right questions will help in reframing issues, leading to potential resolutions.

-To do that, the design team would need to prepare a judgement-free zone to amass relevant information like various personas, etc. The team also need to follow specific rules such as –
+To do that, the design team would need to prepare a judgment-free zone to amass relevant information like various personas design thinking, etc. The team also needs to follow specific rules such as –

 - Time limit,